zacanger/niddesa/text/generated-translations/cullaniddesa/07-chinese-google.md

 Ask Muni to explain this thoroughly for me, because like this you are the knower of these laws. "

-45. [World Zun: "U Bosi!"]
+45. [Blessed One: "Ubosi!"]
 It does not exist for the one who has reached extinction, and what can be said that he does not exist for him,

 When all dhamma has been eradicated, all language paths are also eradicated.